hantsy/micronaut-sandbox/docs/gs/gs-rest.md

 jpa.default.properties.hibernate.hbm2ddl.auto: update
 ```

-Create a Docker Compose file.
-Define the following Postgres service.
+Alternatively you can serve a Postgres datasse in Docker quickly.

+### Serving  Postgres Database in Docker

+Create a *docker-compose.yml* file, and define a *postgres* service as the following.

 ```yaml
 version: '3.7' # specify docker-compose version